-Like anything in life, the more you get into real estate investing and the more experienced you become, the easier it will be for the future.
+Like anything in life, the more you get into real estate investing and the more experienced you become, the easier it will be in the future.

 After establishing yourself with a lender, financing for future buys will be much simpler.
 Real estate agents will also bring more deals your way when they are confident that you will buy.
 You will also find out that others want to invest with you after you have a profitable record in real estate.
 It will also become much less difficult to attract tenants through word-of-mouth from present or previous renters.
 You will also be able to determine which type of real estate investing you prefer, such as renting to students in a college town or leasing out rooms.

 No matter which type of real investing works out to be your favorite, now is the time to begin.
 It is much better to make a mortgage payment to the bank rather than send the rent check to a landlord.
-It is vital in all investing to acquire assets and hold on for the long term.
-As history as proven, with real estate it can be especially rewarding to those who start at a young age.
+It is vital in all investing opportunities to acquire assets and hold on for the long-term.
+As history has proven, with real estate it can be especially rewarding to those who start at a young age.

 What are your thoughts about getting started with real estate early?